 @CitrusTest

 public void dockerTest() {

-'''

-'''

 docker().client(dockerClient).version()

 .validateCommandResult(new CommandResultCallback<Version>() {

 @Override

 public void doWithCommandResult(Version version, TestContext context) {

 Assert.assertEquals(version.getApiVersion(), "1.20");

 }

 });

 docker().client(dockerClient).ping();

-docker().client(dockerClient).start("my_container");

 }

 '''

+Chapter 29.
 Kubernetes support

 Kubernetes is one of the hottest management platforms for containerized applications these days.
 Kubernetes lets you deploy, scale and manage your containers on the platform so you get features like auto-scaling, self-healing, service discovery and load balancing.
 Citrus provides interaction with the Kubernetes REST API so you can access the Kubernetes platform and its resources within a Citrus test case.